meethiu/raigal/README.md

 ## Usage

 Examples below use the installed `raigal` binary.
-For a one-off latest run, prefix the command with `npx raigal@latest`, for example `npx raigal@latest scan`.
+For a one-off latest run, prefix the command with `npx @methiu/raigal@latest`, for example `npx @methiu/raigal@latest scan`.

 ### Command reference